Suspense Comics #3

 At this particular mall show, ater some shopping around, I bought a copy of Suspense Comics #3; I believe it was from Walter Wang, who is still active as a comic dealer, but I'm not sure.
 I paid $200.

 Suspense #3, published by Continental Magazines in 1944, is known for three things: first, the strikingly weird cover by artist Alex Schomburg, who also did many covers for Marvel Comics in the 1940's; second, two of the interior stories were drawn by noted Golden Age artist L. B. Cole; and finally, its scarcity.
+When I bought this copy, it was considered hard to find; over the years, subsequent assessments resulted in it being considered quite rare, especially in collectable condition.

 In August 2002, I received the following email from Heritage Auctions: